getherbert/docs/panels.md

 <a name="subpanels"></a>
 ## Subpanels

-If you require more than one panel for your plugin you may decided to add them as subpanel:
+If you require more than one panel for your plugin you may decided to add them as a subpanel:

 ```
 My Plugin